CeaseFireDiscussions/digitalgarden/src/site/notes/Gate of Wisdom/Right Standing/Statutes (Chuqim).md

 - Fixed ordinances, often permanent and non-negotiable (e.g., Sabbath laws).
 - The Hebrew term chuqim appears in Deuteronomy in contexts where God’s statutes are emphasized, often alongside mishpatim (judgments) and mitzvot (commandments).

-## Jesus as an Offering

-- **Hebrews 10:26** **For if we sin willfully after we have received the knowledge of the truth, there remains no more a sacrifice for sins**, 27 but a certain fearful expectation of judgment, and a fierceness of fire which will devour the adversaries.
-28 A man who disregards Moses’ law dies without compassion on the word of two or three witnesses.
-29 **How much worse punishment do you think he will be judged worthy of who has trodden under foot the Son of God**, and has counted the blood of the covenant with which he was sanctified an unholy thing, and has insulted the Spirit of grace?
-30 For we know him who said, “Vengeance belongs to me.
-I will repay,” says the Lord.
-Again, “The Lord will judge his people.”
-31 **It is a fearful thing to fall into the hands of the living God**.

-- **John 14:15**: "If you love me, you will keep my commandments (mitzvah)."
-- **John 14:21**: "Whoever has my commandments (mitzvah) and keeps them, he it is who loves me.
-And he who loves me will be loved by my Father, and I will love him and manifest myself to him."
-- **John 15:10**: "If you keep my commandments (mitzvah), you will abide in my love, just as I have kept my Father’s commandments (mitzvah) and abide in his love."
-- **1 John 5:2-3**: "By this we know that we love the children of God, when we love God and obey his commandments (entolē).
-For this is the love of God, that we keep his commandments (mitzvah).
-And his commandments (entolē) are not burdensome."
 # Related words

 - [[Gate of Wisdom/Right Standing/Commandments\|Commandments]]